There's a 4-bottle wine of the month club for every wine drinker, no matter what kind of wine you like

 Could Be Better: While the wine is fine, we'd like to see a more focused adherance to selecting wines that resemble the grapes on the bottle.
 Typicity is a hallmark of quality wine.
 At $15 a bottle, great quality is rarely achievable, but better typicity would certainly increase the value being offered here.

-Could Be Better: Like many other wine clubs, we'd like the to tell us which wines they've sent in recent shipments so we can be sure we're getting good value for our wine budget.
+Could Be Better: Like many other wine clubs, we'd like them to publish the wines they've sent in recent shipments so we can be sure you're getting good value for your wine budget.

-Overview: This is the premium-level wine club from Vinesse.
-Over the years we've seen the quality-to-price ratio go from incredible to disappointing and everywhere in between.
+Overview: The premium-level wine club from Vinesse where over the years we've seen the quality-to-price ratio go from incredible to disappointing and everywhere in between.
 If you want a wine of the month club that delivers better quality wines that you can't easily find, but want the protection of a rock-solid satisfaction guarantee, this is a good choice.

 Could Be Better: We'd like to see a little less of the superlatives... "super-premium" wines don't carry a $35 price tag.
 Regardless, these are definitely premium wines worth their price.